seadclub/docs/contributing.md

 # Contributing Guidelines

-Welcome to the Software Engineering and Development Club!
-We appreciate your interest in contributing to our projects.
 By following these guidelines, you can help us maintain a collaborative and inclusive community.

 ## Table of Contents